 N.J.S.A.
 39:6A-11: Pro-rata sharing when more than one PIP policy applies (rare)

 In sum, the "Follow the Family" exclusion comes down to two points.
-First, it if a person is a named insured on any PIP policy (including "Basic" and "Special PIP" policies), s/he may be excluded from coverage on any other policy on which s/he is only a resident relative or might otherwise be entitled to coverage (e.g. as a passenger in a vehicle).
+First, if a person is a named insured on any PIP policy (including "Basic" and "Special PIP" policies), s/he may be excluded from coverage on any other policy on which s/he is only a resident relative or might otherwise be entitled to coverage (e.g. as a passenger in a vehicle).
 Second, if a person is a resident relative of a named insured, s/he may be excluded from coverage on any other policy on which s/he is not a named insured or resident relative, but might otherwise be entitled to coverage (e.g. as a passenger in a vehicle).
 In other words, if the person is a named insured on a policy, that policy must pay and other policies can exclude.
-If the person is not a named insured, but is a resident relative on a policy, then the resident relative policy pays, and all other policies have an exclusion.
+If the person is not a named insured, but is a resident relative on a policy, then the resident relative policy pays, and the policy of the host vehicle can exclude.
 The only instances in which pro-rata sharing will apply is when the injured person is a named insured on more than one policy or is a resident relative on more than one policy (while not a named insured on any policy).

 39:6A-6 Collateral source.The benefits provided in sections 4 and 10 of P.L.
 1972, c.
 70 (C.39:6A-4 and 39:6A-10), the medical expense benefits provided in section 4 of P.L.
 1998, c.
 21 (C. 39:6A-3.1) and the benefits provided in section 45 of P.L.
 2003, c.
 89 (C. 39:6A-3.3) shall be payable as loss accrues, upon written notice of such loss and without regard to collateral sources, except that benefits, collectible under workers' compensation insurance, employees' temporary disability benefit statutes, Medicare provided under federal law, and benefits, in fact collected, that are provided under federal law to active and retired military personnel shall be deducted from the benefits collectible under sections 4 and 10 of P.L.
 1972, c.
 70 (C. 39:6A-4 and 39:6A-10), the medical expense benefits provided in section 4 of P.L.
 1998, c.
 21 (C. 39:6A-3.1) and the benefits provided in section 45 of P.L.
 2003, c.
 89 (C. 39:6A-3.3).